michapringle/codesorcerer/README.md

 ```
 As expected, David cannot create a `Person` given the current class definitions.
 If David wanted to allow `Person` instances to exist, he could have kept the `Person` interface as a `@BeanTemplate`.

-Although inheritance is supported, we recommend using composition over inheritance.
-We do not recommend modelling Adult/Children as in the above example.
+Although inheritance is supported, it is recommended to use composition over inheritance.
+Modelling Adult/Children as in the above example is not recommended.

 ## Creating a Cyclic Bean
-Never create a `@Nonnull` cycle in your `@BeanTemplate`.
+**Never create a `@Nonnull` cycle in your `@BeanTemplate`.**
 ```java
 @BeanTemplate
 public interface CycleDef